Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 - [ ] graphQL: multiple queries in one call ?
 - [ ] graphQL: multiple mutations in one call ?
 - [ ] graphQL: how to mutate nested objects in a minimal call ?
-- [ ] check security and csrf system with ApiPlatform (really required ?)
-- [ ] check security on ApiPlatform (do we need JWT or just cookies, in that case we are stateful which is not cool for deployment and replication)
+- [ ] check best security system to setup with ApiPlatform (JWT / ApiKey / cookie & csrf system but in that case we are stateful which is not cool for deployment and replication ?)
 - [x] setup VueJS
 - [x] use Quasar with VueJS
 - [x] move on Quasar 0.15.x